Ramit Sethi on Investing

 Ramit’s investing approach: Follow the Ladder of Personal Finance

-There are five steps you should take to invest.
+There are six steps you should take to invest.

 Each step builds on the previous one, so when you finish the first, go on to the second.
-If you can’t get to the fifth step, don’t worry.
-You can still feel great since most people never even get to the first step.
+If you can’t get to the sixth step, don’t worry—do your best for now.

 Here’s how it works: